MarcialRosales/jwt-demo/README.md

 ```

 ### Role-based Authorization
-So far we have simply requested `gateway` endpoints which does not require further checks besides the `aud`.
+So far we have reached endpoints which does not require further checks besides the `aud`.
 But the `gateway` exposes another endpoint, `/bye` which requires the user to have the `ADMIN` role.
 This role is contained in an agreed JWT claim.
 The name of this claim is configurable (`application.yml#jwt.claimName`) by default the name is `roles` (comma-separated values).

 Let's try first sending a request which has no roles.
 ```